Winter 2019 Registration CanSkate and Pre-Canskate is OPEN!

 Session #1 for Canskate and Pre-Canskate runs from September 10th until November 10, 2018.

 Session # 2 runs from November 12, 2018 until January 31, 2019.

 Session # 3 runs from February 5, 2019 until April 18, 2019.

 Session #4 (Spring) runs from May 2, 2019 to May 29, 2019.

 New this season is a HockeySkate Program, which will be on Thursdays from 4:00 – 4:45pm

 and an Adult Learn-to-Skate Program, which will be on thursdays from 6:45 – 7:30pm.

-Click HERE to be directed to the registration page or click on the REGISTRATION menu tab.
+Click HERE to be directed to the registration page or click on REGISTER on the REGISTRATION menu tab.